legregz/cli/README.md

 # cli
-Simple way to design interface in termninal with components
+Our Goal : Make the simplest way to design interfaces in termninal with components